 Chad Valley is Hugo Manuel from Oxford, UK, one of the label's earliest and longest-standing artists.
-His music is triumphant in sound and rich in construct.
-With one of the strongest voices in modern music, Chad Valley is pure pop talent.
+His music is big in sound and rich in construct.
+With one of the strongest voices in modern music, Chad Valley is an undeniable pop talent.

 Cuushe stays in constant motion.
-Raised in the culturally rich confines of Kyoto, she spent the years following childhood in neighboring Osaka before moving to Tokyo.
+Raised in culturally rich Kyoto, she spent the years following childhood in neighboring Osaka before moving to Tokyo.
 Later, she would make London and then Berlin her home.
 Cuushe's material reflects her widespread travels, fusing her eastern roots and western reference points.

-Apart from her work with Au Revoir Simone, solo material by Brooklyn's Erika Spring explores the subjects of femininity, strength, love and conflict.
-On her debut EP for Cascine, Erika sets her signature sense of finesse against a backdrop of sturdier production and tougher beats.
+Apart from her work with Au Revoir Simone, solo material by Brooklyn's Erika Spring explores the subjects of femininity, strength and conflict.
+Her material for Cascine sets her signature sense of finesse against a backdrop of sturdier production and tougher beats.

 Jensen Sportag is Austin Wilkinson and Elvis Craig from Nashville.
 Their music straddles time periods, taking the best of each era and making it uniquely their own.
-Following an outstanding EP and a string of celebrated remixes, Jensen Sportag's debut album, Stealth of Days was released in November.
+Following an outstanding EP and a string of celebrated remixes, Jensen Sportag's debut album was released in November.

-Following the release of a highly-acclaimed debut LP that pulled from references as wide as dancehall and minimal techno to commercial pop and modern composition, Stockholm's Korallreven join Cascine.
-Their new album is set against a hyper pop landscape gathering washes of melodic arpeggios and Far East influences.
+On the heels of a highly-acclaimed debut LP that pulled from references as wide as dancehall and minimal techno to commercial pop and modern composition, Stockholm's Korallreven join Cascine.
+Their latest album is set against a hyperpop landscape, gathering washes of melodic arpeggios and Far East influences.

-Based in Brooklyn, but with a sound influenced by European artists of the eighties and nineties, Selebrities is a band we think the absolute world of.
+Based in Brooklyn, but with a sound influenced by European acts of the late-eighties and nineties, Selebrities is a band close to our hearts.
 Maria Usbeck owns vocal duties, Jer Robert Paulin plays guitar, his brother Josh handles bass, and Max Peterson oversees production.

-Shine 2009's music is effortlessly cool and utterly nonchalant.
-Their sound formed the very foundation of Cascine.
-The boys, Sami Suova and Mikko Pykari, also operate as leftfield electronic artist, Cup, and share a member with Finnish band Regina.
-Our Nation, their sophomore album, was released in October.
-Shine 2009 is from Helsinki.
+The sound of Shine 2009 formed the very foundation of Cascine.
+Sami Suova and Mikko Pykari also operate as leftfield electronic act, Cup, and share a member with Finnish band, Regina.
+Shine 2009 is from Helsinki, now living in Berlin.

-Wildarms is an electronic producer from New York who paints from a palette of breakbeats, nature samples and major key chord progressions.
-His material is woven with a sense of optimism, drawing references to both underground lounge parties and commercial hip-hop.
-Wildarms is Duncan Cooper, who also serves as associate editor at FADER.
+Wildarms paints from a palette of breakbeats, nature samples and major key chord progressions.
+His material is woven with a sense of optimism, drawing references to both downtown lounge parties and commercial hip-hop.
+Wildarms is Duncan Cooper, who also serves as deputy editor at The FADER.